One of the most common traits that the wealthy have in common is that they began earning money at a young age.

 Less?

-Considering that someone who contributes 10 per cent of their $40,000 in income to a 401(k) plan at a 6 per cent return has $311,572 more after 35 years than one who contributes 3 per cent, underutilizing retirement plans is a surefire way to derail your on your way to millionaire status.”
+Considering that someone who contributes 10 per cent of their $40,000 in income to a 401(k) plan at a 6 per cent return has $311,572 more after 35 years

 You possess a sense of urgency.

-Millionaires don’t wait for the perfect time to invest or launch their businesses.
+Millionaires donโt wait for the perfect time to invest or launch their businesses.

-They realize that there’s no better time than the present to start making money.
+They realize that thereโs no better time than the present to start making money.

 Sitting back and waiting is one of the best ways to squash your dreams.